 Before the introduction of the lottery as we know it today, thrill seekers enjoyed other games of chance, primarily roulette.
 It originated in France, in the 18th century, and ever since, players have been enchanted by it.
 How to overcome the probability factor?
 Great mathematicians have made their contribution to this cause.
 And so, the Martingale system was created.
 Whenever lottery players hear the terms system and strategy, they get their hopes up.
 I was excited about it as well, but after I did my research, I knew this wasn’t what I was looking for.

 What Is Martingale System?

 I think I gave you the proper introductions.
-It comes from France and it was designed, tailor made for roulette players.
-The Martingale system works best with large volumes of quantity, an infinite budget, but there’s also another rather important factor, which literally takes the system off the table in regards to the lottery.
+It comes from France and it was designed, and tailor-made for roulette players.
+The Martingale system works best with large volumes of quantity, and an infinite budget, but there’s also another rather important factor, which literally takes the system off the table in regards to the lottery.
 You have to know the probability of a given outcome.

-In roulette, a common folk assumes that the chances of hitting Red is 50%.
+In roulette, common folk assumes that the chances of hitting Red are 50%.
 However, if you do the math, the chances are in fact a little over 46%.
-Furthermore, if you’re playing the American Roulette, the chances are even lower, due to the presence of the double zero.
+Furthermore, if you’re playing American Roulette, the chances are even lower, due to the presence of the double zero.
 This is the main reason why you cannot apply it when you’re devising a lottery approach.

 Designed for Roulette, But It Proves to be Useful Elsewhere As Well